iryl1/RBX_DOCUMENTATIONS/instance.md

-# Roblox Instance Docs
+# Roblox Instance System Docs

 `Instance` is the base class everything inherits from. most of this you never need to think about until you're reading memory, and then suddenly it matters a lot — especially how the children list is laid out, what `OnDemandInstance` is, and what actually happens when you call `setParent`.

-if this helps you out, drop a ⭐ or come hang: [discord.gg/JpeFatN8yn](https://discord.gg/JpeFatN8yn)

 ---